spacetelescope/aas229_workshop/Installation_and_Setup.md

 The command above will create an environment called "aas229-workshop", but you can change that to any other desirable name.

-Note for windows users: you can use the environment_win.yml file instead:
+Note for windows users: you can use the environment_win.yml file instead, this will not include the ginga or imexam packages:

     % conda env create -n aas229-workshop --file environment_win.yml
     % source activate aas229-workshop

-However, note that you will not be able to use the imexam or ginga packages.

 You can run the check_env.py script to perform a basic check of your Python environment and some of the required dependencies: